 The aim of this module is for you to able to apply knowledge of safeguarding to real life situations where children or vulnerable adults might be at risk and to formulate context specific information for service users as well as safeguarding policies for work-based settings.

-This module will enable you to develop your understanding of the range of organisations and individuals who make up the contemporary health social care sector.
-It will build upon your personal interests, motivations and career aspirations.
+This module will enable you to develop your understanding of the range of organisations and individuals who make up contemporary health social care provision.

 Gender and Sexuality

 The aim of this module is to recognise gender and sexuality as contestable concepts that have a profound impact on health & social care.

 Research Methods in Health and Social Care

 The module will provide you with grounding in the key research methods used in health and social care.
 It will prepare you for your own research activity, as well as enabling you to become more critical consumers of the quality of evidence used in the development of health and social care policies and practices.